wali-ku/BWLOCK-GPU/README.md

 # Introduction
 This repository contains all the scripts needed to reproduce experiments from our ECRTS-18 paper:

 **Protecting Real-Time GPU Kernels on Integrated CPU-GPU SoC Platforms**

 # Pre-requisites
 ### Hardware
-+ NVIDA Jetson TX-2 Board
++ NVIDIA Jetson TX-2 Board
 + SSD (Optional)

 ### Software